stellar/stellar-core/docs/software/commands.md

 * **getsurveyresult**
   `getsurveyresult`<br>
   Returns the current survey results.
-The results will be reset everytime a new survey is started
+The results will be reset every time a new survey is started

 ### The following HTTP commands are exposed on test instances